|Date of Birth||February 20, 1881|

 In October of 1917 George was transferred to the Canadian Light Railway Company which became known as the 1st Tramways Company of the Canadian Engineers in January of 1918.
 These companies built, maintained and operated light railways in forward areas.
 The gauge used was 60- centimetre and the cars were interchangeable with the Army Light Railway System.
 The trains were powered with petrol because they operated beyond the point where it was considered safe to use steam power.
 Tramways carried ammunition to artillery batteries, engineering supplies, troops, rations, gas and other comparatively light loads.
 They also ran hospital trains to carry the wounded to field ambulance stations.
 In October of 1918 George was promoted to the rank of Corporal.
 He returned to England on 20 February 1919 and then sailed back to Canada.
 George’s official discharge due to demobilization came on 08 April 1919.

 George and Helen settled in Fort William after the war where George worked as a blacksmith.
 They had no children.
 Ellen (Helen) died on 08 January 1953 and was buried in St. Patrick’s Cemetery.
+In 1955 George married the former Helen Hewitt, with Helen passing away in 1957.
 George Beaudoin passed away on 11 August 1969 in Fort William and is interred with his wife in St. Patrick’s Cemetery.